Can I Use a Personal Credit Card for Business Expenses?

 |Delta SkyMiles® Gold Business American Express Card||- Earn 50,000 Bonus Miles after spending $2,000 in purchases on your new Card in your first 3 months of Card Membership. |

 - Earn 2 Miles on every dollar spent on eligible purchases made directly with Delta, on every dollar spent on eligible U.S. purchases for advertising in select media, on every dollar spent on eligible U.S. shipping purchases, on every eligible dollar spent on dining at restaurants.
-Earn 1 Mile on every eligible dollar spent on purchases.
+Earn 1 Mile on every eligible dollar spent on other purchases.

 - 1x on everything else